tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 the network group of the source address, the same address can be present in more than one bucket provided that it was added with different source addresses.

-The new address is also added to the `addrLookup` table, which keeps the last address added for each node ID.
+The new address is also added to the `addrLookup` table, which stores `knownAddress` entries indexed by their node IDs.
+If the new address is from an unknown peer, a new entry is added to the `addrLookup` table; otherwise, the existing entry is updated with the new address.
+Entries of this table contain, among other fields, the list of buckets where addresses of a peer are stored.
-This table is used by most of the address book methods (e.g., `HasAddress`, `IsGood`, `MarkGood`, `MarkAttempt`), as it provides a fast access to address entries.
+The `addrLookup` table is used by most of the address book methods (e.g., `HasAddress`, `IsGood`, `MarkGood`, `MarkAttempt`), as it provides fast access to addresses.

 ### Errors